Rajendra Pal Gautam reveals plan of turning India into Hindu minority

 During the event, Rajendra Pal Gautam urged Hindus to renounce their Faith and tread the path of Dr Ambedkar.
 “If you don’t want to be called a traitor, then, we need to spread this message of BR Ambedkar to every household,” he said.

-“If caste has been made by nature, why there is no caste in France, China, Korea, Australia, New Zealand?” the ex-AAP leader displayed his ignorance about social hierarchy and affirmative action in other nations.
+“If caste has been made by nature, why there is no caste in France, China, Korea, Australia, or New Zealand?” the AAP leader displayed his ignorance about social hierarchy and affirmative action in other nations.

 “Who benefitted from this caste system and who suffered the most?
 BR Ambedkar had found the medicine to this disease and we are now spreading it,” he was heard as saying.